mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 To obtain bus voltage angles and solve the DC state estimation problem, users can use the wrapper function:
 * [`solve!`](@ref solve!(::DcStateEstimation{WLS{<:Normal}})).

-After solving the DC state estimation, JuliaGrid provides function for computing powers:
+After solving the DC state estimation, JuliaGrid provides a function for computing powers:
 * [`power!`](@ref power!(::DcStateEstimation)).

 Alternatively, instead of using functions responsible for solving state estimation and computing powers, users can use the wrapper function: